dwhall/minisvd2nim/README.md

 # read-modify-write more than one field in the register.
 # the uint32 value given in parentheses will be
-# left-shifted to the field's offset
+# left-shifted to the field's offset if necessary
 PERIPH.REG
       .FIELD1(g)
       .FIELD2(42'u32)
       .write()

 # If the SVD file has enums declared for the registers' fields,
-# the enum symbols may be used to set the field value:
+# the enum symbols (VAL1 in this example) may be used to set the field value:
 PERIPH.REG.FIELD1(VAL1).write()

-# or you may use the enums' value to compare against the register's value:
+# you may also use the enums to compare against the register's value:
 if PERIPH.REG.FIELD1 == VAL1:
   # do something
   discard